SrAntonioSa/API-lib/README.md

 to run the app:
 on  terminal
+1 pip install -r requirements.txt
-1 python
+2 python
  from extensions import db
  from models import User, Book, Loan exit()
-2 flask shell
+3 flask shell
  db.drop_all()
  db.create_all()
  db.session.commit()